nup002/Mathboard/docs/modes.md

 >

-If you are instead working in the typesetting language LaTeX, or using the equation editors of Microsoft Office or LibreOffice, you'll want to switch modes by clicking the MODE key:
+If you are instead working in the typesetting language LaTeX, or using the equation editors of Microsoft Office or LibreOffice, you'll want to switch modes by clicking the Mode key:

 <img src="_media/mode_labelled.png" style="width: 100%; max-width: 500px;">

 ## LaTeX mode
-**Set LaTeX mode by clicking the MODE key until it lights magenta.**
+**Set LaTeX mode by clicking the Mode key until it lights magenta.**

 In LaTeX mode, Mathpad will type LaTeX codes.
 Test it here: